PitCoder/NetworkMonitor/README.md

 - **Management Stations**: Elements that manage the network agents.
 - **Network Agents**: Passive elements located at host nodes, routers, modems, multiplexors and more, that will be managed.

+> Monitoring traffic to aid in resource development, Performance management and Configuration management are covered in this part.
 </p>

 #### MIB (Management Information Base)